Ann Hellström appointed Wallenberg Clinical Scholar

 Ann Hellström is an eye specialist and professor of ophthalmology but, in recent years, with her focus on improving premature babies’ (‘preemies’) chances in life as far as possible, she has also carried out research in areas that are associated not solely with the eyes.
 Today, she is engaged in several studies with focus on fetal blood products.

 One hypothesis Hellström aims to test is whether the babies are helped by receiving blood more similar to their own.
-The majority of preemies need blood transfusions and, on average, recieve as many as seven transfusions during their hospital stay.
+The majority of preemies need blood transfusions and, on average, receive as many as seven transfusions during their hospital stay.
 This might result in problems, since blood from adult donors does not have the same composition as babies’ blood.

 Umbilical cord blood a possible way forward

 Hellström is therefore planning to implement a study in which blood from umbilical cords is used.
 Stem cells, used in cancer treatments, are harvested from donated cord blood.
 To date, there has been no way of using the remaining blood, so it has been discarded.
-This blood contains fetal red blood cells and plasma — which might be used for the extremely premature babiesinstead of adult red blood cells and adult plasma.
+This blood contains fetal red blood cells and plasma — which might be used for the extremely premature babies instead of adult red blood cells and adult plasma.

 “So instead of that blood being thrown away, we hope to be able to make use of what’s been donated so that it benefits the preemies.”